 EMPLOYEE STOCK PURCHASE PLAN--The Company has an employee stock purchase plan under which eligible employees can purchase Common Stock, at a discount to the market price, through payroll deductions up to 10% of the employees base compensation, subject to certain limitations, during sequential 24-month offering periods.
 Each offering period is divided into four consecutive sixmonth purchase periods ending on March 1 and September 1 of each year.
 Unless otherwise provided by the Board of Directors prior to the commencement of an offering period, the price at which stock is purchased under the plan for such offering period is equal to 85% of the lesser of the fair market value of the Common Stock on the first day of such offering period or the last day of the purchase period of such offering period.
-As of September 30, 1997, 6,961 shares of Common Stock has been sold under this plan.
+The initial purchase date under this plan is August 31, 1997, accordingly, no shares have been sold under this plan as of June 30, 1997.